-We’re excited to share that construction is now underway on two new David Baker Architects-designed affordable housing communities in San Francisco: 850 Turk and 750 Golden Gate.
-Both were developed by MidPen Housing and are being built by Cahill Contractors; 750 Golden Gate was designed in collaboration with Min Design.
-Together, these will bring 167 affordable homes to the heart of the city, built above structured parking on sites previously used as surface lots for state employees.
+We’re excited to share that construction is now underway on two new David Baker Architects-designed affordable housing communities in San Francisco: 850 Turk and 750 Golden Gate (in collaboration with Min Design).
+Both were developed by MidPen Housing and are being built by Cahill Contractors.
+Together, these new communities will bring 167 affordable homes to the heart of the city, built above structured parking on sites previously used as surface lots for State employees.

-They’re beautiful, efficient, all-electric buildings.
-But the real headline here isn’t the architecture.
-It’s the speed.
+They’re both beautiful, efficient all-electric buildings.
+But the real headline here isn’t the architecture—it’s the speed.

-750 Golden Gate went from early design to construction in just over a year—a timeline nearly unheard of for an affordable housing project in San Francisco.
-And that speed wasn’t a fluke.
+750 Golden Gate progressed from early design to construction in just over a year—a timeline nearly unheard of for an affordable housing project in San Francisco.
+And that swiftness wasn’t a fluke.
 It was the result of specific policy choices that made the process faster, cheaper, and more collaborative.

 Building faster isn’t a fantasy—it’s a policy choice